Greater Sage-Grouse

 Physical Characteristics

-On the ground and in flight they appear almost black, and their long pointed tail is approximately half the length of their body.
+On the ground and in flight they appear brown speckled with black, white, and gold, and their long pointed tail is approximately half the length of their body.
 Both sexes have narrow, pointed tail feathers, feathering to the base of the toes, and a variegated pattern of grayish brown, buff and black on the upper parts, with paler flanks and a diffuse black pattern on the abdomen.
 Males often weigh in excess of 4-5 pounds and hens weigh in at 2-3 pounds.

 Males